Marketplace: West Asia

 In the West Asia, markets are known as bazaars or souks.
 The earliest bazaars are believed to have originated in Persia, and spread to the rest of the Middle East and Europe from there.
 Documentary sources suggest that zoning policies confined trading to particular parts of a city from around 3,000 BCE, creating the conditions necessary for the emergence of a bazaar.

-In the ancient cities of Iran, three types of bazaar have been identified; periodic bazaars, urban bazaars and local bazaars.
+In the ancient cities of Iran, three types of bazaar have been identified; periodic bazaars, urban bazaars, and local bazaars.
 Periodic bazaars could be organised anywhere and typically took place in open spaces and traded in specialities such as handicrafts, clothing, livestock and foodstuffs.
 These took place at regular intervals such as monthly or yearly.
 Urban bazaars were held in covered public walkways with shops or stores on both sides.
 Its architecture varied according to local conditions including climate, culture and the economic power of the city in which it was situated.
 Urban bazaars were places for commercial, social and cultural interactions.
 Local bazaars, held in specific districts of larger cities, were similar to urban bazaars, but on a smaller scale with fewer shops.

 In pre-Islamic Arabia, markets took on two forms, permanent urban markets and temporary, seasonal markets often located in regional districts.
 Gradually, markets or bazaars gradually became central features of urban towns and were relocated to the city centre.
 Permanent markets are mentioned frequently in ancient literary sources.

 Iran

-Markets with historical or architectural significance include:
+Markets in Iran with historical or architectural significance include: